 More Instant Pot Recipes to Pair Rice With

 FOLLOW US on INSTAGRAM, PINTEREST, and FACEBOOK for more easy and delish recipes and updates.

 - 1 ¼ cups water

-- 1 tsp salt decrease the amount if you use broth instead of water
+- 1 teaspoon salt decrease the amount if you use broth instead of water

-- 1 tbsp vegetable oil to help grains stick less when cooked.
+- 1 tablespoon vegetable oil to help grains stick less when cooked.
 You may use coconut oil or butter instead

 - Add the jasmine rice to a bowl with enough cold water to cover it.
 Rinse it several times until the water becomes clear.
 Drain the rice!